Concept-skill Transferability-based Data Selection for Large Vision-Language Models: Introduction

 However, training on extensive VIT data incurs significant computational cost, making the process infeasible for small academic labs and individual researchers.
 Additionally, it is not clear if all the VIT data are necessary for good generalization, as different VL tasks have different abilities to transfer to downstream tasks \cite{Tiong2024lvlmfactoranal, Xi2023transferability, Ostapenko2024modularllm}.

 In this paper, we investigate the selection of a coreset, a subset that approximates the performance of the full dataset, from large VIT datasets.
-Conventional coreset selection approaches~\citep{Marion2023llmpre, Zhou2023lima, Chen2023alpagasus} usually measure training data quality with a score metric to select valuable training data.
-However, we discover a mismatch between these score metrics and the highly diverse nature of VIT datasets.
-Due to the divergence within VIT datasets, selecting any subset based on a single metric leads to a coreset dominated by a few tasks.
-As shown in~\Cref{fig:score_distribution}, the coreset from the middle of EL2N~\citep{Paul2021el2n} score distribution consists of samples mostly from only 3-4 tasks.
-This bias severely reduces the diversity of the selected coreset and, in our experiments, weakens LVLM generalization (\Cref{tab:llava_eval}).
+Conventional coreset selection approaches~\citep{Marion2023llmpre, Zhou2023lima, Chen2023alpagasus} usually utilize a score metric to select training data.
+As VIT datasets are highly diverse and feature multiple data modes (\Cref{fig:score_distribution}), data selection using any single metric would produce a coreset dominated by a few tasks. \Cref{fig:score_distribution} indicates that, selecting 20\% of data from any part of the metric distribution of EL2N~\citep{Paul2021el2n} or Self-Filter~\citep{Chen2024selffilter} would exclude many data modes, which severely reduces the diversity of the selected coreset and harms generalization.
+As our experiments show (\Cref{tab:llava_eval}), this type of coreset selection degrades LVLM performance.

-Instead of coreset selection at the dataset level, which involves applying a single score metric across the entire dataset, we propose to select data at the level of data clusters, which roughly corresponds to compositions of VL concepts and skills.
+Our solution to the multitude of data modes is straightforward: we explicitly identify the modes by clustering the VIT data points using features from multiple layers in a small LVLM.
+Interestingly, we observe that the clusters thus identified roughly coincide with compositions of VL concepts and skills.
 For example, a concept could be street signs or trains on a railroad, while a skill could be OCR, recognizing color, or reasoning.
 Upon close inspection, we find that different VL tasks contain overlap over these concept-skill compositions.
 As exemplified in~\Cref{fig:shared_vl_concept_skill}, LLaVA-Conv and LLaVA-Reason contain questions about the risks of snowboard jumps, despite their separate focuses on multi-turn conversations and reasoning.
 This suggests sampling over the clusters would be more effective in enhancing the diversity of VL concept-skill compositions than sampling over datasets or tasks.